adrien88/PingCounter/README.md

 Each matches has played with 3 to 4 set.
 Each will set endind with score :
-    11 points minimum to one player.
+    11 points minimum for one player.
-    2 point minim dirrent between players.
+    2 point minimum of difference between players.